MXClyde/mendix-kubernetes-azure/README.md

 ## Roadmap

--  Document how to use cert-manager
+-  Document how to use cert-manager for automatic provisioning of SSL certificates using Let's Encrypt
  - Document how to use Azure Insights for monitoring.
  - Document how to use pipelines with other Kubernetes clusters (e.g. AWS EKS).
 -  Document cluster configuration backups using Velero